-My foyer tree is obviously artificial but my husband insists we buy a real tree for our living room.
-We usually wait until about 2 weeks before Christmas to put that one up.
+Obviously, my foyer tree is artificial but my husband insists we buy a real tree for our living room.
+Usually, we wait until about 2 weeks before Christmas to put that one up.
 In the meantime, it’s nice to be greeted by a tree when we open the front door.
 (Not that we ever actually use the front door, but it’s a nice thought!)

 This year I decorated the foyer tree in red, black and white.

-I used the same ribbon to make some bows for the stairs.
+For the stairs, I used the same ribbon to make some bows.

 I thought my black rain boots made a nice accessory…